argilla-io/argilla/docs/_source/reference/python/python_annotation_metrics.rst

 Here we describe the available metrics in Argilla:

 - :ref:`python ref agreement_metrics`: Metrics of agreement on an annotation task
-- :ref:`python ref annotator_metrics`: Metrics for annotators
+- :ref:`python ref annotator_metrics`: Metrics for annotators.
+Includes both metrics per annotator and unified metrics for all annotators.

 .. _python ref metrics: